 During the holiday season, blood supplies drop to critical levels across the country.
 The San Diego community, alongside the Padres, Gulls, Holiday Bowl and many other valued partners, came together to ensure a safe blood supply for our neighbors.
 The single-day event on December 16, 2017, collected 537 units of precious blood.

-2ND ANNUAL PADRES SUMMER BLOOD DRIVE
+PADRES SUMMER BLOOD DRIVE

 With high schools and colleges out of session, the summer months are a challenge.
 In June 2018, the Padres stepped in to ensure supplies were steady for our community.
 This single-day drive collected 347 units and saw 107 first-time donors!